Profits surge 250% at New Ireland Assurance

 Accounts just published for the company show returns on its investments topped €2.24 billion last year, against a €636 million loss in 2018.

-Profits at life and pensions business New Ireland Assurance surged more than 250 per cent to €74 million last year, but the company warns that Covid-19 will hit earnings.
+Profits at life and pensions business New Ireland Assurance surged almost threefold to €74 million last year, but the company warns that Covid-19 will hit earnings this year.

 New Ireland is lender Bank of Ireland’s life and pensions subsidiary.
 Accounts just published for the company show returns on its investments topped €2.24 billion last year, against a €636 million loss in 2018.